MuhammadTalhaJaved-0303/tendra-desktop/README.md

 - **Windows**: `Tendra-Setup-Windows-x64.exe`
 - **macOS** (Apple Silicon + Intel): `Tendra-macOS-universal.dmg`

-These are beta builds and are not code-signed yet, so your OS will warn on first launch:

 - **macOS**: right-click the app and choose **Open** (needed once).
 - **Windows**: SmartScreen may show "Windows protected your PC"; choose **More info > Run anyway**.